gomathishankar28/ms1_bentovanindia/README.md

 ### **Menu**
 This page features a gallery of our menu items categorized according to its nutrient composition.
 As Indian cusine believes a combination of carbohydrates, proteins, vitamins and fiber to form a well-balanced Wholesome meal, this page show cases items from  each category.
-It showcases 4 pictures under each category.
-Hovering on image of each category displays the name of the menu item.
+It showcases 4 pictures under each category.Hovering on image of each category displays the name of the menu item.

 ### **Order**
 This is created as a Modal which aims to get the details of the the customer placing the order such as Name, Mobile number,